leontoeides/google_maps/README.md

 # What's new?

+* 2.1.0: 2021-07-17: Transitioned from an in-house retry/backoff implementation
+to the `backoff` crate.
+Google Maps APIs are now optional through the use of feature flags.
+Improved examples.

 * 2.0.2: 2021-07-16: Added support for using rustls-tls in reqwest dependency.
 Transitioned from `log` crate to the `tracing` crate.